Written by Samuel O’Toole | October 21, 2021

 With the caveat that I am biased, trade marks are wonderful things.
 They provide a clear method for brand owners to protect and police the use of a brand.
 They are a valuable commercial asset.
 And they help us, as consumers, to distinguish products from one business to another.

-The trademark registration procedure in the UK is also relatively straight forward: an application is made which will then be examined by a trade marks examiner under the “absolute grounds” (eg can the mark actually function as a trade mark) and will then be published for third parties to take objection under the “relative grounds” (eg does your application tread on the toes of a third party trade mark right).
+The trademark registration procedure in the UK is also relatively straightforward.
+An application is made, which will then be examined by a trade marks examiner under the “absolute grounds” (e.g. can the mark actually function as a trade mark?) and will then be published for third parties to take objection under the “relative grounds” (e.g. does your application tread on the toes of a third party trade mark right?).

-Its during the publication period that most issues can arise, this is because rights holders will actively oppose the registration of applications which are similar or identical to their own.
-Generally, rights holders will write to the trade mark applicant to explain their concerns over the trade mark application and request that some action is taken, or they may simply opt to file the opposition – but what should I do if I receive an opposition I hear you ask.
+It’s during this publication period that most issues arise.
+This is because rights holders will actively oppose the registration of applications which are similar or identical to their own.
+Generally, rights holders will write to the applicant to explain their concerns and request that some action is taken, or they may simply opt to file an official trademark opposition.
+But what should you do if your trademark application is opposed?

-Well, just because a trade mark application has been opposed it doesn’t mean the game is over.
+Well, just because a trade mark application has been opposed, it doesn’t mean the game is over.
 The UK Intellectual Property Office (UKIPO) operates an opposition procedure in which each party to the trade mark opposition (the applicant and opponent) are permitted to file a statement of their case, evidence and legal submissions before a decision is made either “on the papers” or at an oral hearing.

-We would recommend to file the TM8 if there are good prospects of defending the opposition, which your legal representatives will be able to advise you on.
-Although the filing of the TM9c, which can only be done if both parties agree, is a very valuable tool as it allows a period of 9 months in which settlement can be negotiated.
+We would recommend filing the TM8 if there are good prospects of defending the opposition, which your legal representatives will be able to advise you on.
+Although the filing of the TM9c, which can only be done if both parties agree, is a very valuable tool as it allows a period of 9 months in which a settlement can be negotiated.
 Again, your legal representative will be able to help advise you on what is best for your opposition.